 - Media Relations (writing and distributing press releases)

 - Community Relations (sponsoring or donating for some community events and charities)

 EDGE OF PR IN YOUR BUSINESS

-In a growing business, your market's trust, loyalty and satisfaction are the most significant elements of your brand's success, and PR plays a significant role for this.
-Most would usually just include advertising but neglect PR for the false impression that the first one brings a faster and better result than the latter one.
+In a growing business, your market’s trust, loyalty and satisfaction are the most significant elements of your brand’s success, and PR plays a significant role for this.
+Most would usually just include advertising but neglect PR for the misconception that the advertising always brings a faster and better result than PR.